tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_2yearskycoverage.png">
 <br/>

+## Launch

+Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
+As the first rocket completely developed in the 21st century, Falcon 9 was designed from the ground up for maximum reliability.
+Falcon 9's simple two-stage configuration minimizes the number of separation events — and with nine first-stage engines, it can safely complete its mission even in the event of an engine shutdown.

+Falcon 9 made history in 2012 when it delivered Dragon into the correct orbit for rendezvous with the International Space Station, making SpaceX the first commercial company ever to visit the station.
+Since then SpaceX has made multiple flights to the space station, both delivering and returning cargo for NASA.
+Falcon 9, along with the Dragon spacecraft, was designed from the outset to deliver humans into space and under an agreement with NASA, SpaceX is actively working toward that goal.

+TESS will be launched at Cape Canaveral Air Force Station, Florida, with a planned date of no earlier than March 2018.

 ## Science data flow
 The flow of data from the spacecraft to its final archive involves participation from multiple institutions that make up the TESS project team, as described below.